GreptimeTeam/demo-scene/nginx-log-metrics/README.md

 The observability plane includes:

 - GreptimeDB, of course, as the storage of all data
+- Vector for shipping Nginx access logs to GreptimeDB
-- Vector, Prometheus, and its exporter for moving logs and metrics to GreptimeDB
+- Prometheus and `nginx-prometheus-exporter` for scraping Nginx and the Python server's `/metrics` endpoint, then remote-writing to GreptimeDB
+- The Python server itself, which posts per-request structured logs directly to GreptimeDB's `/v1/events/logs` API (no collector in the middle)
 - Grafana for dashboarding
 - Some one-shot containers for initialization